konecnyjakub/event-dispatcher/README.md

 In the example, function two is called before function one.

-Setting priority is supported also with methods addListeners and addListenersFromClass, in that case priority is determined separately for each listener.
+Setting priority is supported also with method addListeners, in that case priority is determined separately for each listener.

 The listener provider provides constants  PRIORITY_HIGH, PRIORITY_NORMAL and PRIORITY_LOW that can be used for setting priority.
 PRIORITY_NORMAL is assumed if not specified.